BlockchainLabsNZ/bluzelle-contracts/BlockchainLabsNZ_Audit_Report.md

 ### Critical
 - None found

+## Testing

+To further satisfy test coverage, both `BluzelleToken.sol` and `BluzelleTokenSale.sol` were deployed onto the Kovan Test Network to achieve simulation of a mock sale.
+This can be viewed in the [Kovan_Tests.md](https://github.com/BlockchainLabsNZ/bluzelle-contracts/blob/master/Kovan_Tests.md) checklist.

 ## Conclusion

 Overall we have been fully satisfied with the resulting contracts following the audit feedback period.
 We took part in carefully reviewing all source code provided, including deployment testing.

-To further satisfy test coverage, both `BluzelleToken.sol` and `BluzelleTokenSale.sol` were deployed onto the Kovan Test Network to achieve simulation of a mock sale.
-This can be viewed in the [Kovan_Tests.md](https://github.com/BlockchainLabsNZ/bluzelle-contracts/blob/master/Kovan_Tests.md) checklist.

-The developers have followed common best practices, as well as made some improvements upon existing frameworks.
-We were pleased to see a demonstrated awareness for compiling contracts in a modular format to avoid confusion.
+We are pleased to report that no potential vulnerabilities were uncovered during the audit.
+That the token complies with the recently finalised ERC20 Token Standards.
+The code has excellent testability and the developers have followed common best practices.

+Of the issues we have raised all of them are minor.

+This crowdsale has a low risk of having ethereum hacked or stolen.